-Upon successful completion of the appropriate airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
+Upon successful completion of the appropriate general, airframe or powerplant components, students will be eligible to take the Federal Aviation Administration (FAA) knowledge tests for the Airframe and/or Powerplant Mechanics Certificate.
 FAA testing consists of three (3) written tests and three (3) parts to an oral and practical (O&P) exam.
 Spartan College (Inglewood, CA) is a Designated FAA Test Center for the written tests.
 Spartan will provide, one-time, all the required written tests at no additional cost to the student provided that:

-- 1. The student is a Spartan College FAA Part 147 program graduate. - 2.
-He/she has fulfilled all financial obligations to Spartan College. - 3.
-Written tests are taken at Spartan College within forty-five (45) days of graduation or at the designated off-site testing location for Riverside, CA campus students. - 4.
+- 1. The student is a Spartan College FAA Part 147 program graduate\. - 2.
+He/she has fulfilled all financial obligations to Spartan College.

+- 3. Written tests are taken at Spartan College within forty-five (45) days of graduation or at the designated off-site testing location for Riverside, CA campus students. - 4.
 Successful completion and passing of practice exams with a score of at least 85% in each of the three (3) subject areas (General, Airframe, and Powerplant).

-Note: Early FAA examination for the general written exam (before graduation) is an option for students attending the Riverside, CA campus only.
+\Note: Early FAA examination for the general written exam (before graduation) is an option for students attending the Riverside, CA and the Inglewood, CA campuses.

 Students not completing their written tests within forty-five (45) days of graduation will pay the market rate for the FAA written tests.
 Each of the three (3) written tests is given one time at no additional cost if taken within forty-five (45) days of graduation.
 Students who fail any of the written tests must pay market rate for the re-take regardless of whether the re-take is accomplished within forty-five (45) days of graduation.
-Furthermore, students who test off-campus are responsible for paying the costs of their tests.